sarangmittal/DLRG/filesForTitan/README.txt

 python single.py [Number of points in the sequence] [Standard deviation of weights] --epochs [number of epochs] --autoLR True --save [File name to save to]
 The runSingle.sh file contains how to run all the models from shell.

 To use checkpointing, enable the --cp flag.
-This will save a checkpoint for every epoch of the model to the location -> --save/checkpoints.
+This will save a checkpoint for last epoch of the model to the location -> --save/checkpoints.
-To resume a training, set the --resume flag to the file location of the checkpoint.
-Be careful to ensure the loaded checkpoint as the same hyperparameters (mainly number of points and standard deviation of the weights).
+To resume a training, set the --cp flag and the code looks for checkpoints created by this code.

+The optional arguments desired are:
+--epochs 500 --autoLR True --nhid 128 --isl 9 --save 'titanRun1' --cp
+(you might want to try running solely on the CPU, as I saw better performance on the CPU rather than the GPU)
+# Points in Sequence:
+[10 20 30 40 50 60 80 100 120]
+Weight std:
+[1.0 1.2 1.4 1.6 1.8 2.0 2.2 2.4 2.6 2.8 3.0 3.2 3.4 3.6]

+(120 Total Models)